Etutku/SS2023_Ko_Kuczera_Gayda_SpreadSheet/FaceRecognitionAttandanceSysytem/README.md

 ## Running the System
-**1.** Download the project code from the GitHub repository: [Face Recognition Attendance System](https://drive.google.com/file/d/1H5VArBx0FVuSUGGIQmN7Hvn5l0OB6fka/view)
+**1.** Download the project code from the Drive: [FaceRecognition.zip](https://drive.google.com/file/d/1H5VArBx0FVuSUGGIQmN7Hvn5l0OB6fka/view)

 **2.** Extract the downloaded ZIP file to a folder on your computer.